Brazil's Lula warns United Nations of coup risk in Guatemala | Politics

 Brazil's Lula warns United Nations of coup risk in Guatemala

-Brazilian President Luiz Inacio Lula da Silva warned world leaders at the United Nations on Tuesday of the prospect of a coup in Guatemala, backing U.S. concerns about risks to democracy in the Central American nation after last month's election.
+Brazil's President Luiz Inacio Lula da Silva warned world leaders at the United Nations on Tuesday of the prospect of a coup in Guatemala, echoing U.S. concerns about risks to democracy in the Central American country after last month's election.

 The U.S. ambassador to the Organization of American States, Francisco Mora, urged Guatemalan authorities on Monday to end their "intimidation efforts" targeting election officials and members of Arevalo's party.
 Mora called the raid "an assault on the rule of law."